Half-reaction: Half-reaction balancing method

 Given two half reactions it is possible, with knowledge of appropriate electrode potentials, to arrive at the complete (original) reaction the same way.
 The decomposition of a reaction into half reactions is key to understanding a variety of chemical processes.
-For example, in the above reaction, it can be shown that this is a redox reaction in which Fe is oxidised, and Cl is reduced.
-Note the transfer of electrons from Fe to Cl.
+For example, in the above reaction, it can be shown that this is a redox reaction in which Fe is oxidised, and Cl is reduced (so there is a transfer of electrons from Fe to Cl).
 Decomposition is also a way to simplify the balancing of a chemical equation.
 A chemist can atom balance and charge balance one piece of an equation at a time.